 On the newly cloned Session Manager interworking profile, on the General tab, scroll down to the bottom of the page and click Edit (not shown).
-Check the T.38 Support box.
-All other parameters retain their default values.
+All parameters retain their default values, as shown on the screen below.
 Click Finish.

-The Timers, Privacy, URI Manipulation and Header Manipulation tabs contain no entries or keep their default values.
+The Timers, Privacy, URI Manipulation and Header Manipulation tabs contain no entries.
 The Advaced tab settings are shown on the screen below: